-Master of Arts in Māori Development student
+Master of Arts in Māori Development with First Class Honours

 Bachelor of Māori Development

-“My grandfather's name comes from Kawiti's speech and I was raised largely in Ngāti Hine and Ngāti Te Tarawa.
+“My grandfather's name Poai Pakeha comes from Kawiti's speech and I was raised largely in Ngāti Hine and Ngāti Te Tarawa.
 I’ve attended many Waitangi Tribunal judicial conferences and hearings over the past ten years and was the communications advisor for the Waitangi Tribunal.
 In 2016, I provided a brief of evidence in support of Ngāti Hine’s Te Tiriti o Waitangi claims.
 I moved back home to Ngāti Hine in 2009, and I want my tamariki to grow up knowing the kōrero and history from our tūpuna.”

 The right time for postgraduate study

-The biggest challenge for her was combining a te ao Māori world view with western academic requirements while keeping the mana of her topic intact, Amadonna says.
+Her Master of Arts was her second time studying at AUT, says Amadonna who completed her degree with first class honours.
+The biggest challenge during the research for her was combining a te ao Māori world view with western academic requirements while keeping the mana of her topic intact, Amadonna says.

-“Utilising kaupapa Māori theory to facilitate a space for pūrākau and kōrero tuku iho helped me overcome the often-conflicting space I found myself in.
+“Utilising kaupapa Māori theory to facilitate a space for pūrākau and kōrero tuku iho helped me overcome the often conflicting space I found myself in.
 I’m thankful for the staff at Te Ara Poutama who provide a korowai of learning for ākonga like me to walk between the two worlds.”

 She would recommend the Master of Arts in Māori Development to others, says Amadonna who received the Peter Harwood Scholarship to support her studies.

 “The programme is crafted so you learn and can apply the learning directly to your research topic.
 It was challenging at times but I’ve learned so much.”